 Generalizations like "never," "always," and "typically" are absolutely counterproductive if you want to solve a relationship problem.
 These words automatically activate the self-defense mechanism.
 After all, no one likes to be pigeonholed.

 5. address problems in a factual manner

-Sure, you might fly off the handle when you come home from work stressed out and find your apartment in a messy state.
+Sure, you might fly off the handle when you come home from work stressed and find your apartment in a messy state.
 However, it's more effective to voice your displeasure in a matter-of-fact way.
-State your needs clearly: "I want you to be more considerate."
+Formulate your Needs clearly, "I would like more consideration from you."

 The first relationship problems usually occur after a few months.
 After the initial infatuation subsides and the everyday life of the relationship settles in, most people suddenly notice sides of their partner that they feel disturbed by.
 This is perfectly normal.
 There are no two people who are always in perfect harmony.

 Mostly, however, love prevails, so that one comes to terms with the small "mistakes" of the other.
 Regular and open communication is essential here.
 Crises after drastic events are also considered normal.
 It just takes time to get used to a new situation together.
 Sometimes this also requires a lot of commitment from both sides.

 You want to lead a happy partnership and wish to have professional input?
 Then we would like to recommend our mini course on happy relationships.
 The course is led by our coaching experts Christina and Walter Hommelsheim.
 You will receive valuable and above all practical tips for a healthy and happy relationship life.